Jean-Marie Seroney: Education

 The young Seroney began formal schooling in 1935 at Kapsowar with his father and Mrs. Reynolds as his instructors.
 Following his father's return to Kapsabet in May 1938, he joined the Government African School at Kapsabet (now Kapsabet High School) from 1938 to 1940.
 Seroney passed his Primary School Examination and was the only one in his class to be admitted to the Alliance High School in Kikuyu which was then Kenya's only secondary school.
 He obtained a scholarship from the Local Native Council (LNC) at Kapsabet which paid for him the required Sh.
 200 annual fee.
 Seroney stayed at Alliance from 1941 to 1944, where he studied under Edward Carey Francis.

 He sat for the Cambridge School Certificate and obtained a Division 1, which meant he could then proceed to Makerere for higher studies.
 He enrolled at the Makerere College in Kampala, Uganda in 1945 taking the Higher Studies in Arts.
 At Makerere, he won the prestigious Arts Research Prize.
-He was the founding President of the Political Society and served as the president of the Dramatic Society in the final year.
+He was the founding President of the Political Society and served as the president of the Dramatic Society in his final year.
 After performing well at Makerere, he got the Government of India Scholarship to study at the prestigious University of Allahabad in the state of Uttar Pradesh, India.
 He began his studies there in September 1947 at the William Holland University College, a constituent college of the University of Allahabad.
 He completed his BA degree in 1949 obtaining a Second-class Honours, Upper Division.
-He began to study for his LL.B degree at the same university and completed in December 1951 and obtained a first-class honours.
-He became the first Kenyan to hold a law degree.
+He began to study for his LL.B degree at the same university and completed it in December 1951 and obtained first-class honours.

 Religion

 In 1938, Reuben Seroney had a serious misunderstanding with outgoing missionary Stuart M. Bryson and his replacement Reginald V. Reynolds.
 Bryson was one of the most significant AIM missionaries to the Nandi people (a sub-tribe of the Kalenjin People) and helped translate the Bible into the Nandi language with Rev. Samuel Gimnyigei).
 Reuben Seroney disagreed with them over Nandi cultural practices that the AIM church continued to strongly oppose as well as the failure of the organization to grant him pastoral authority.
-He left the AIM and joined the Native Anglican Church (later changing its name to the African Anglican Church).
-It was formed by the Church Missionary Society (CMS) and which is the forerunner of the Anglican Church of Kenya today.
-Reuben Seroney moved shortly after his return from Kapsowar in 1939.

 Reuben Seroney was then licensed to become an evangelist/teacher by the African Church Council of the 'Native Anglican Church' on 29 November 1942.
-He rose to become the first Vicar of Nandi in 1950 but died in a road accident on 12 April 1954.
-He was survived by his wife Rebecca and their twelve children, Jean-Marie, Grace, David, Walter, Graham, Richard, Jean, Agnes, Christine, Tom, Eunice and Levi.